JimMarshall35/2D-platformer-engine/README.md

-# 2D-platformer-engine

-another attempt at an engine for 2d games - this time, better.
-Has a less complicated renderer than the last one and Uses lua much more sparingly.
-It also uses an ECS based game object system rather than a class hierachy deriving from GemeObject (should be more efficient on the cache and is DEFINITELY easier to serialize / deserialize).
-Another benefit is that it's composable ie new entity types can be composed out of components to some extent without the need to create a new class. comes at the cost of information hiding / encapsulation.

-an engine for 2d platformers (OpenGL / C++).

-still a work in progress. and being regularly worked on
+An engine for 2d platformers with a level editor - still a work in progress

-Built in level editor (ImGUi UI)

-strictly ECS based game object storage architecture https://en.wikipedia.org/wiki/Entity_component_system

-Games are saved as lua tables, loaded by a lua script which can be altered to easily procedurally generate levels using lua

-lua scripting for editor tools means the editor can be extended quite a bit

-TODO / ultimate ambitions:

 EASY:
-- decouple engine from renderer completely, use DI similar to how the UI, lua scripting service and level serializer are injected into the engine ctor
 - fix resizing of layers in editor (layers contents should be preserved if there is a resize)
-- optimize rendering of tile based backgrounds (NOT efficient at all at the moment)
+- optimize rendering of tile based backgrounds (NOT efficient at the moment)
 - fix annoying bug where you must change tile size to the right value manually in edit mode
 - wrap some renderer functions in lua so that lua script based tools can draw on the editor overlay like the hard coded tools do